joshburgess/elm-ast/README.md

 This guarantees **O(1) call-stack depth** regardless of expression nesting.
 The continuation stack is bounded by `MAX_EXPR_DEPTH` (256) as a resource guard, not a safety requirement.

-None of this was strictly necessary -- a simple depth limit would have sufficed -- but it was fun to build, and, most importantly, it is thoroughly tested and works.
+None of this was actually necessary.
+A simple depth limit would have sufficed, but it was fun to build, and, most importantly, it is thoroughly tested and works.

 ## Test coverage